SuperOfficeDocs/superoffice-docs/docs/document/cloud/office-365/prepare-sharepoint.md

 If you are using multiple domain names for your users, all domain names must be registered:

-* if it is a custom domain name, inform support to add those to your registered domain name
+* If it is a custom domain name, inform support to add those to your registered domain name.
-* if it is separate main domain names, use the registration link above to register each of them
+* If it is separate main domain names, use the registration link above to register each of them.

 ## Make sure your new Microsoft 365 authentication works by logging in to CRM Online with Microsoft 365